 “Dedicated to enhancing the management skills of individuals through accreditation, education and training to strengthen the quality of local government administrative”

-A non-profit corporation established by Ontario’s municipal associations with the support of the Government of Ontario, to facilitate and promote management development programs for municipal personnel.
+A non-profit corporation established by Ontario’s municipal associations with the support of the Government of Ontario in 1979, to facilitate and promote management development programs for municipal personnel.
 In May 1988, the enactment of Private Members’ Bill-Pr 27 changed the Ontario Municipal Management Development Board (OMMDB) to the Ontario Municipal Management Institute (OMMI).
 More importantly, the Bill accorded legal status to the Certified Municipal Manager (CMM) designation awarded by the Institute.
 The Institute is recognized by the Federal Government as an educational institution under section 60(f)(iv) of the Income Tax Act.

 - Administer the CMM Accreditation Program providing recognition and career development